SmithCray/GB-RestfulRefactor/ReadMe.md

-# Restful Refactor: Google Books
+# Restful Refactor: <span style="color:green">Google</span> <span style="color:blue">Books</span>

 ### **Description:**

-Google Books is a fully functioning [API](https://en.wikipedia.org/wiki/API) search engine built with a RESTful API using the [MERN stack](https://www.mongodb.com/mern-stack) and a [React](https://reactjs.org/) front end, [MongoDB](https://www.mongodb.com/) database, and [Node.js/Express.js](https://expressjs.com/) server and API.
+[Google Books](https://github.com/SmithCray/RestfulRefactor) is a fully functioning [API](https://en.wikipedia.org/wiki/API) search engine built with a RESTful API using the [MERN stack](https://www.mongodb.com/mern-stack) and a [React](https://reactjs.org/) front end, [MongoDB](https://www.mongodb.com/) database, and [Node.js/Express.js](https://expressjs.com/) server and API.
 Which allows users to save book searches to the back end, sign-in and out, and query Books data all while being presenting with a high-quality responsive and enjoyable user experience via our friend _**"React"**_.
 Our users are presented with a menu containing the options Search for Books and Login/Signup, as well as a input field to search for books.
 Google Books presents several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site.

 <br>